 Death Benefits.
 The Contract provides a death benefit payout, at no additional cost, to your Beneficiaries during the accumulation phase.
 The Death Benefit Amount for the standard death benefit is the Contract Value.
-For an additional cost, an optional death benefit rider may be purchased which can increase the amount of money payable to your Beneficiaries.
+For an additional cost, you may purchase an optional death benefit which can increase the amount of money payable to your Beneficiaries.
 The riders that are currently available are: